1962 United States Senate election in Illinois

 The 1962 United States Senate election in Illinois was held on November 6, 1962 to elect one of Illinois's members to the United States Senate.
 Incumbent Republican U.S. Senator and Minority Leader Everett Dirksen won re-election to his third term.

-Election information
+Background

 The primaries and general election coincided with those for congress and state elections.

 Primaries were held on April 10.

-Turnout

 Turnout in the primary elections was 33.36%, with a total of 1,815,849 votes cast.

 Turnout during the general election was 72.66%, with 3,709,209 votes cast.